Businesses

 2 minutes read

-• Section 13(8)(b) of IGST Act formally omitted — intermediary services (IT, BPO, consulting, brokerage, GCC operations) to overseas clients now follow the default place-of-supply rule (recipient's location), making them zero-rated exports with full ITC refund eligibility.
-This resolves pending show-cause notices totaling ₹3,357 crore.
+• Section 13(8)(b) of the IGST Act formally omitted — intermediary services (IT, BPO, consulting, brokerage, GCC operations) to overseas clients now follow the default place-of-supply rule (recipient's location), making them zero-rated exports with full ITC refund eligibility.
+This is expected to resolve a large backlog of pending show-cause notices running into thousands of crores.

-• Section 54(6) amended — 90% provisional refund scope extended to inverted duty structure (IDS) cases, not just zero-rated supplies.
+• Finance Bill 2026 proposes to amend Section 54(6) — extending 90% provisional refund scope to inverted duty structure (IDS) cases, not just zero-rated supplies.
+Exporters should verify the operative notification before relying on this in a refund claim.

-• Section 54(14) amended — the ₹1,000 minimum refund threshold removed for IGST-paid export refunds, benefiting small and e-commerce exporters with high-volume, low-value shipments.
+• Finance Bill 2026 proposes to amend Section 54(14) — removing the ₹1,000 minimum refund threshold for IGST-paid export refunds, which would benefit small and e-commerce exporters with high-volume, low-value shipments.
+Confirm operative notification before filing.

-• Section 15(3) amended — post-sale discounts no longer require a pre-existing agreement; only credit note issuance and ITC reversal by the recipient are needed.
+• Finance Bill 2026 proposes to amend Section 15(3) — post-sale discounts would no longer require a pre-existing agreement; only credit note issuance and ITC reversal by the recipient would be needed.
+Check the Finance Act gazette before updating your discount policy.

-The 55th GST Council Meeting (December 21, 2024) had earlier reduced compensation cess on supplies to merchant exporters to 0.1%, bringing it at par with the GST rate.
+The 55th GST Council Meeting (December 21, 2024) had earlier reduced the compensation cess on supplies to merchant exporters to 0.1%, bringing it in line with the GST rate.
 It also made the Input Service Distributor (ISD) mechanism mandatory from April 1, 2025 — entities receiving common input service invoices for multiple GSTINs must now register as ISD and file Form GSTR-6 monthly.

-The Letter of Undertaking (LUT) allows exporters to make zero-rated supplies without paying IGST upfront — avoiding working capital blockage of 2–6 months.
+The Letter of Undertaking (LUT) allows exporters to make zero-rated supplies without paying IGST upfront, thereby avoiding a 2–6-month blockage of working capital.
 Filed electronically via Form GST RFD-11 under Rule 96A of the CGST Rules, the LUT is governed by Notification No. 37/2017-CT and Circular No. 8/8/2017-GST.

 ParameterDetail